-- the sufficiency of our existing capital resources to fund our future operating expenses and capital expenditure requirements, including our expectation that we do not anticipate the need to raise additional capital or incur additional debt in order to reach profit from operations, as disclosed in the Company's future Annual Reports on Form 10-K or Quarterly Reports on Form 10-Q as filed with the Securities and Exchange Commission ("SEC"); - our plans to conduct further clinical trials and any expectations related to the timing or outcomes of such trials; - our plans and expected timeline related to our products, or developing new products, to address additional indications or otherwise; - the expected acceptance and use of our products by doctors; - our ability to obtain, maintain and expand regulatory clearances for our products and any new products we create; - the expected growth of our business and our organization; - our intentions regarding investment in our business as we pursue growth; - our expected uses of our existing resources; - our expectations regarding government and third-party payer coverage and reimbursement; - our ability to retain and recruit key personnel, including the continued development of a sales and marketing infrastructure; - our ability to obtain an adequate supply of materials and components for our products from our third-party suppliers, including single- and sole-source suppliers; - our ability to manufacture sufficient quantities of our products with appropriate quality; - our ability to obtain, maintain and enforce intellectual property protection for our products and protect our intellectual property rights; - our ability to expand our business into new geographic markets; - our ability to comply with applicable SEC rules and Nasdaq continued listing requirements; - our ability to comply with existing and future government laws, rules and regulations both in the United States and internationally; - our expectations regarding allocation of resources toward expenses associated with being a public company; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our need for, or ability to obtain, additional financing; - the volatility of the trading price of our common stock; - our ability to identify and develop new and planned products and/or acquire new products;
+- the sufficiency of our existing capital resources to fund our future operating expenses and capital expenditure requirements, including our expectation that we do not anticipate the need to raise additional capital or incur additional debt in order to reach profit from operations, as disclosed in the Company's future Annual Reports on Form 10-K or Quarterly Reports on Form 10-Q as filed with the Securities and Exchange Commission ("SEC"); provided that we may opportunistically seek to raise capital under advantageous circumstances from time to time in order to support the expansion of our sales and operations in the U.S. and internationally and to pursue other business opportunities; - our plans to conduct further clinical trials and any expectations related to the timing or outcomes of such trials; - our plans and expected timelines related to our products, or developing new products, to address additional indications or otherwise; - the expected acceptance and use of our products by doctors; - our ability to obtain, maintain and expand regulatory clearances for our products and any new products we create; - the expected growth of our business and our organization; - our intentions regarding investment in our business as we pursue growth; - our expected uses of our existing resources; - our expectations regarding government and third-party payer coverage and reimbursement; - our ability to recruit and retain key personnel, including the continued development of a sales and marketing infrastructure; - our ability to obtain an adequate supply of materials and components for our products from our third-party supplier including single and sole source suppliers; - our ability to manufacture sufficient quantities of our products with appropriate quality; - our ability to obtain, maintain and enforce intellectual property protection for our products and protect our intellectual property rights; - our ability to expand our business into new geographic markets; - our ability to comply with applicable SEC rules and Nasdaq continued listing requirements; - our ability to comply with existing and future government laws, rules and regulations both in the United States and internationally; - our expectations regarding the allocation of resources toward expenses associated with being a public company; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our need for, or ability to obtain, additional financing; - the volatility of the trading price of our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act") and a smaller reporting company under the Exchange Act; common stock;

-- development and projections relating to our competitors or our industry, including anticipated growth rates for the conventional and premium intraocular lens ("IOL") markets; - the impact of local, regional, national or political conditions and events; and - the impact of worldwide political and economic conditions and unknown future events on our business, financial condition and results of operations.
+- the volatility of the trading price of our common stock; - our ability to identify and develop new and planned products and/or acquire new products; - development and projections relating to our competitors or our industry, including anticipated growth rates for the conventional and premium intraocular lens ("IOL") markets; - the impact of local, regional, national or political conditions and events; and - the impact of worldwide political and economic conditions and unknown future events on our business, financial condition and results of operations.